-This year, Write the Docs will have a new Writing Day, modeled after the concept of sprints from the open source world.
+Write the Docs has an event called the Writing Day, modeled after the concept of sprints from the open source world.
 The idea is simple: to get a bunch of interesting people in a room together and have them work towards shared goals.

 To make the most out of the Writing Day, we recommend that you either come with a project, or be ready and willing to contribute to someone else’s project.

 Here are some examples of projects that you might want to work on:

 - Best practices manual (For your company, or the world)

 - Great works of fiction

 - The Documentarian Manifesto

 All this adds up to a room full of smart people sharing your problems, your passion, and your goals.
 So be ready to learn some new things and to teach others what you know.